-Colombia has been characterized for being an attractive destination for doing business.
+Colombia has been characterized for being an attractive destination for company formation.
 Its strategic position as the main gateway to Latin America and high reception to businesses in various industries makes the country an ideal point for expanding business.
+However, not all companies established in the country achieve the expected success.
+Whether due to external situations or operational, managerial, or compliance complications, companies may choose or need to undertake liquidation procedures.

 11 Steps to liquidate a company in Colombia